-KFACC membership is open to any agency or organization that works in some capacity with victims and survivors of partner abuse and/or sexual violence, their children, their family members, and/or perpetrators of said violence.
-From time to time, membership may be extended to interested individuals working within the anti-violence movement.
+KFACC membership is open to any agency or organization that works in some capacity with victims and survivors of intimate partner abuse and/or sexual violence, their children, their family members, and/or perpetrators of said violence.
+Membership may be also be extended to interested individuals working within the anti-violence community movement.